sneakerhax/Arsenal/Tools/WhatWeb/README.md

 # WhatWeb

-A Dockerized version of the WhatWeb
+A Dockerized version of WhatWeb

 ## Building the image